-- 1) Objective - To increase the human resources capacity of developing countries in ITU-T and national standardization activities. - 2) Activities - Promoting the organization of events, seminars, workshops and study group meetings at the regional and global levels in order to promote standardization capacity building and the development of telecommunications/ICT in developing countries. - In close collaboration with BDT and BR, providing training courses on standardization to developing countries. - Providing more internship, secondment and short-term employment, etc., opportunities for developing countries at ITU. - Encouraging the election of more candidates from developing countries to ITU-T study group chairmanship and vice-chairmanship positions. - Encouraging secondment and short-term employment opportunities for experts from developing countries in test laboratories of international standards development organizations (SDOs) and manufacturers, in particular in the area of conformance and interoperability testing. - Organizing in-depth tutorials on understanding and implementation of ITU-T Recommendations. - Providing guidance and support material to developing countries to assist them in developing and providing undergraduate and postgraduate courses on standardization in their universities. - Offering, to the extent possible, through TSB, a greater number of fellowships to eligible developing countries to attend relevant ITU-T meetings.
+- 1) Objective - To increase the human resources capacity of developing countries in ITU-T and national standardization activities - 2) Activities - Promoting the organization of events, seminars, workshops and study group meetings at the regional and global levels in order to promote standardization capacity building and the development of telecommunications/ICT in developing countries, in close collaboration with other BDT capacitybuilding initiatives. - In close collaboration with BDT and BR, providing training courses on standardization to developing countries. - Providing more internship, secondment and short-term employment, etc. opportunities for developing countries at ITU. - Encouraging the election of more candidates from developing countries to TSAG and ITU-T study group chairmanship and vice-chairmanship positions. - Encouraging secondment and short-term employment opportunities for experts from developing countries in test laboratories of international standards-development organizations and manufacturers, in particular in the area of conformance and interoperability testing. - Organizing in-depth tutorials on understanding and implementation of ITU-T Recommendations. - Providing guidance and support material to developing countries to assist them in developing and providing undergraduate and postgraduate courses on standardization in their universities. - Offering, to the extent possible, through TSB, a greater number of fellowships to eligible developing countries to attend relevant ITU-T meetings. - The Bridging the Standardization Gap (BSG) programme should take actions to ensure more participation of women and girls, and vulnerable groups, in standards-development in order to capture their requirements in standardization activities, especially in respect of emerging technologies, taking into account geographical and regional balance.